 Is specifically designed to use a form of renewable energy that is naturally available on-site to reduce the grid or pipeline supplied energy required for a specific end use, without an additional energy conversion step after capture (daylighting, light tubes, solar thermal water heating, etc.).

-Produces a renewable energy byproduct on-site from an existing process that can be used to reduce an on-site energy need.
+Produces a renewable energy byproduct on-site that is used to reduce an on-site energy need.

 The grid or pipeline connections may provide supplemental electricity or natural gas to the renewable energy device but cannot receive energy from the device.

+The measure does not receive incentives from or contribute savings to both Illinois renewable energy programs and Illinois energy efficiency programs